preda-devteam/preda/oxd_preda/spec/language_spec.md

 ```c++
 deploy contractName(parameters);
 ```
 Here `contractName` is the alias name of an imported contract and `parameters` should match the argument list of the imported contract's `on_deploy` function.
-It can be thought of as and create a new contract using the code of `contractName` but with fresh new contract state.
+It can be thought of as creating a new contract using the code of `contractName` but with fresh new contract state.

-The deploy statement returns a **uint64** value as the contract id of the newly deployed contract, which could be used to reference it using a contract type variable.
+The deploy statement returns a **uint64** value as the newly deployed contract's id, which could be used to reference it using a contract type variable.
 ```c++
 contract ContractA{
 	int32 value;